He saved lives during an Edmonton apartment fire. Now he can't save his business | CBC News

 He has been telling all of those companies the same thing: "I am sick.
 I cannot pay anything.
 I don't have even one cent in my pocket."

-Maximo's Pizza was Kasikcioglu's only source of income, and he said he wants to find a desk job so he can keep the home where he lives with his wife and two children.
+Maximo's Pizza was Kasikcioglu's only source of income.
+He said he wants to find a desk job so he can keep the home where he lives with his wife and two children.

 "I'm worried about my family.
 I don't care about my life," he said.
 "I am already dead."